ncoghlan/misc/notes/python3/questions_and_answers.rst

 I think Python 3.3 is a superior language to 2.7 in almost every way (with the error reporting improvements being the ones I miss most in my day job working on a Python 2.6 application).
-There are still a couple of rough edges in Python 3.3 where certain text and binary data manipulation operations are less convenient than they are in 2.7, but most of those have been squared away in 3.4 (there are a couple of remaining issues that should mainly only
+There are still several rough edges in Python 3.3 where certain text and binary data manipulation operations are less convenient than they are in 2.7, but most of those have been squared away in 3.4 (there are a couple of remaining issues that should mainly only